vinicioslc/NRO-Forwader-Batch-Converter/README.md

 # NRO Batch forwader

-This is a NodeSJ Script that pick a json with a list of games and convert to .NRO forwarder Change the games_list.json file
+This is a NodeJS Script that reads an .json with a list of games and generate forwaders for retroarch as .NRO to be installed Change the games_list.json file

 ## Features